 Mr. Gamba is currently the President and Chief Executive Officer of Canacol, a role he has held since he founded the Corporation in 2008.
-Mr. Gamba has 28 years of international oil and gas experience, and has previously worked for Imperial Oil, Canadian Occidental Oil and Gas, Occidental Petroleum, and Alberta Energy Company in Southeast Asia, the Middle East, West Africa, Canada, and Latin America.
+Mr. Gamba has 29 years of international oil and gas experience, and has previously worked for Imperial Oil, Canadian Occidental Oil and Gas, Occidental Petroleum, and Alberta Energy Company in Southeast Asia, the Middle East, West Africa, Canada, and Latin America.
 He has served on the board of directors of several publicly listed and private oil and gas companies where he held positions on the ESG, audit, reserves, HSE and compensation committees.
-Mr. Gamba currently sits on the board of the Asociacion Colombiana de Petroleo and Naturgas, two industry groups that form upstream, midstream and downstream policy for the oil and gas industry in Colombia.
-Mr. Gamba holds a B.Sc., M.Sc. and PhD in Geology.
+Mr. Gamba currently sits on the board of the Asociación Colombiana de Petroleo and Naturgas, two industry groups that form upstream, midstream and downstream policy for the oil and gas industry in Colombia.
+Mr. Gamba holds a B.Sc., M.Sc., and PhD in Geology.

-- Strategic Planning
+- Strategic planning

 - Industry knowledge

 - Capital markets/investor relations

 - Financial

 - Risk management

 - Government relations

 - Corporate governance

 - Leadership/CEO

 - International operations

 - Oil and gas exploration/development

 - Compensation

-- ESG
+- Environmental, social, and governance ("ESG")

 - Mergers and acquisitions

 - Marketing

 - Operational

 - Strategic analysis

-- Number of Securities Held at May 13, 2022 -

-Other Public
+rumbor of obtained flora at may 12, 2020

 Common Shares Options RSUs DSUs PSUs

-837,138 675,000 305,534 - 320,000
+167,428 27,492 125,128

-Annual General Meeting Voting Results Share Ownership Requirement
+- Annual General Meeting Voting Results - • • - Share Ownership Re equirement --

-Year % of Votes For Target Level (\$) (2) Status 2021 98.35 1,442,226 Comply
+Year % of Votes For Tar get Level (\$) (1) Status

+2022 98.7 1,581,070 Comply